hylkio/hylkio.github.io/about.md

 title: About me
 ---

 Hi There 👋 !
 I am Miro Sopanen and welcome to read my a little humble description about me.
-So, first of all, I am a programmer hobbyist, high school student on days and entrepreneur on nights.
+So, first of all, I am a programmer hobbyist, high school student on days and programmer on nights.

 Currently, I am really interested on the following topics: